faisalahmad526/Ola_Uber_Analysis/README.md

 Cancellation Details: Reason and initiator of ride cancellations.
 The dataset also includes key operational metrics such as:

-Reasons for incomplete rides.
+Reasons for incomplete rides:
 Ride cancellations by customers and drivers.
 TAT (Turnaround Time) for customers and vehicles.
 Key Insights Derived
 Using SQL queries, we extracted and analyzed the following insights:

-Total number of successful bookings.
+Total number of successful bookings:
 Average ride distance for each vehicle type.
 Number of canceled rides by customers and drivers (categorized by reasons like personal or car-related issues).
 Maximum and minimum driver ratings for Prime Sedan rides.